littl3fo0t/Yu-Gi-Oh-Card-App-v2/README.md

 # Yu-Gi-Oh!
 Card Searching App (Version 2)
 This is the second version of a series of simple card searching apps I've built for the **Yu-Gi-Oh!
 Trading Card Game**.

+## Disclaimer

+The literal and graphical information presented on this site about **Yu-Gi-Oh!**, including card images, the attribute, level/rank and type symbols, and card text, is copyright 4K Media Inc, a subsidiary of Konami Digital Entertainment, Inc.
+This project is not produced by, endorsed by, supported by, or affiliated with 4k Media or Konami Digital Entertainment.
+This project is built and intended only for educational purposes.

 ## Built With

 As I mentioned in the first version of this app, my plan was to re-create it using the following technologies: